gregorylburgess/ARMS/docs/file_types.rst

 File Types
 ==========
-Chewbacca uses several common file types.
+Chewbacca uses several common file types and a couple of unique ones.
 Those are described below.

 Fasta File
 -----------